Oslandia/osm-data-classification/README.md

 you can download the
 file [greater-london.osh.pbf](http://download.geofabrik.de/europe/great-britain/england/greater-london.osh.pbf).

+**Warning:** Since GDPR, Geofabrik has modified its API.
+You have to be logged in to the website with your OSM contributor account to download `osh.pbf` files, as OSM history files contain some private informations about OSM contributors.

 ### Organize your output data directories

 Create a `data` directory and some subdirs elsewhere.
 The data processing should